Skip to main content

 Healthcare-associated infections (HAIs), including those caused by antimicrobial resistant organisms, are significantly harmful, costly, and preventable.

-How can healthcare-associated infections be prevented?
+How can health care-associated infections be prevented?

 To prevent all infections: